CommaSword/Daedalus/resources/entries/excalibur-file-format.md

 Star-fleet's universal low level command system, acting as the default interface for numerous ship systems.
 ```

-Display (what the players will see):
+Display (what the users will see):

 > # F.U.G.A.Z.I
 >